Semisimple characters for inner froms I: GL_n(D): Bruhat--Tits buildings and Embeddings

 Further, \begin{enumerate} \item~$j_E$ is~$C_{ G}(E)$-equivariant, \item~$j_E$ is affine, \item~$j_E$ is bijective. \end{enumerate} The map~$j_E^{-1}$ can be characterized to be the unique affine,~$C_{ G}(E)$-equivariant map from~$\mf{B}_{red}(C_{ G}(E))$ to~$\mf{B}_{red}( G)$. \end{theorem}

 The reader can find in~\cite{broussousLemaire:02} a precise description of the map~$j_E$, which we only recall for a special unramified case.

-\begin{theorem}[{{\cite[3.1]{broussousLemaire:02}}}] Let~$E|F$ be an unramified extension which has an isomorphic field extension of~$F$ in~$D$.
+\begin{proposition}[{{\cite[part II, Lemma 3.1]{broussousLemaire:02}}}] Let~$E|F$ be an unramified extension which has an isomorphic field extension of~$F$ in~$D$.
 The map~$j_E$ can be described as follows.~$V$ is the direct sum of~$V^i$,~$i$ passing from~$1$ to~$[E:F]$, where the idempotent~$1^i$ (projections onto~$V^i$) are obtained by the decomposition of~$E\otimes_F L$, where~$L$ is a maximal unramified extension of~$F$ in~$D$.
-Further the indexing can be adjusted such that $V^i$ is equal to~$V^1\pi_D^{i-1}$ for all indexes~$i$, where~$\pi_D$ is a uniformizer of~$D$ whose conjugation induces the Frobenius automorphism of~$L|F$.
+Further the indexing can be adjusted such that $V^i$ is equal to~$V^1\pi_D^{i-1}$ for all indexes~$i$.
 Now, given a point~$y\in\mf{B}_{red}(C_{ G}(E))$, then the point~$x:=j_E^{-1}(y)$ is given by the translation class of the lattice function:

-where the translation class of~$M$ corresponds to the point~$y$. \end{theorem}
+where the translation class of~$\Sigma$ corresponds to the point~$y$. \end{proposition}